Earthquakes on January 17, 2026

 2026-01-17 2026-01-17 18:31:26 UTC | 2.1md | 5 km ENE of La Parguera, Puerto Rico 17.993°, -66.995° | 13.5 km | - | - | - | ✓ Reviewed | USGS → |

-On January 17, 2026 at 18:31 UTC, a magnitude 2.1 earthquake struck 5 km ENE of La Parguera, Puerto Rico.
-The event originated approximately 13.5 km below the surface, classifying it as shallow crustal.
-The epicenter is at 17.993°, -66.995°.
+Seismographs logged a magnitude 2.1 earthquake 5 km ENE of La Parguera, Puerto Rico with origin time 18:31 UTC on January 17, 2026.
+The hypocenter lay at 13.5 km, placing this in the shallow crustal category.
+Coordinates: 17.993°, -66.995°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data. | ||||||||

 2026-01-17 2026-01-17 18:26:02 UTC | 3.5ml | 13 km WNW of Beluga, Alaska 61.203°, -151.306° | 78.8 km | 2 | I | - | Auto | USGS → |